transcom/mymove/docs/adr/0042-optimistic-locking.md

 - `+` We already store the last modified timestamp.
 - `-` This will require more work on the client to handle rejection.
 In particular we will need to make sure the prime understands how this works.
 - `-` Updates will require a read to confirm that the client was working with the most recent copy.
+- `-` Different programming languages have different default behavior when dealing with timestamps.
+This presents a risk since we don't know what language the Prime will build their API client in.
+This puts even more responsibility on clients of the API to tread carefully.

 ### Use E-tags for optimistic locking